Peninsula Pharmacists Association. Your local pharmacists. Your community.

 1. Any pharmacist, meaning a person licensed to practice Pharmacy in the United States, or an individual with an earned degree in Pharmacy which qualifies the individual to obtain such license, or,

-2. any pharmacy technician, meaning a person registered by the California Board of
+2. any pharmacy technician, meaning a person registered by the California Board of Pharmacy to practice as a pharmacy technician in the state of California.

-be designated as Active Members of this Association.
+3. Those who qualify above and are current with Association membership dues shall be designated as Active Members of this Association.
 B. Eligibility to Hold Office.
 Only Active Members shall be eligible to hold an elective office in

 the Association.
 C. Eligibility to Vote.
 Only Active Members shall be eligible to vote on Association matters.
 D. Lifetime Membership.
 Pharmacists who are now and have been Active Members of the